 Post Oak Alumni

-Our graduates remain part of the Post Oak community.
-Sometimes they return to volunteer in a classroom or work in the admin offices as summer assistants and interns.
+Some return as classroom volunteers or to work in the admin offices as summer assistants and interns.
 Often they come back to visit with their teachers, participate in the High School Thanksgiving Gathering, or to talk about their Montessori experiences at our Alumni Voices event.
-They always remember the community that nurtured them and prepared them for college and beyond, and are willing to talk about how those early experiences shaped the people they have become.
+They always remember the community that nurtured them and prepared them for college and beyond and are willing to talk about how those early experiences shaped the people they have become.

 Portrait of a Graduate